Best protein sources on a plant-based diet

 How much protein do vegans need?

 The level of protein required is dependent on exercise and activity level.
 The average non-exercising adult needs 0.8g of protein per kg of body weight.
+Learn more about nutrition for working out from our nutritionists.

 So, if you weigh 70kg, that would be 70kg x 0.8g = 56g, and means you need 56g of protein per day.
 The protein needed increases with activity, and a well-seasoned athlete can need up to 1.2g or more of protein per kg of body weight, so more than twice the amount for a non-active person.